CricHQ: Video content

 In 2017, cricHQ acquired My Action Sport, a sportstech company based in Bristol.
 My Action Sport provides cameras and the capability for sports teams to livestream their games and to package up highlights to be hosted online.
 With cricHQ's customer base, the acquisition of My Action Replay could make cricHQ the largest broadcaster of cricket in the world.

 Investment

 In June 2015 cricHQ raised US$10m from Singapore private equity firm Tembusu Partners to expand globally including a doubling of staff in India, the world's largest cricketing nation.

 In September 2016 it was revealed that cricHQ was seeking further investment of US$10M and was in discussions with investment bankers in the United States and United Kingdom.
 It also stated that the company was valued at US$70M while forecast to make a loss of more than US$4m in the 2016/17 financial year.

-Incoming Chair Kevin Roberts (businessman) revealed that he had invested a "seven figure" sum in the company in December 2016.
+Incoming Chair Kevin Roberts revealed that he had invested a "seven figure" sum in the company in December 2016.